Botox treatment complications

 The 5 Biggest Downsides of Botox

-1. Too little Botox is used, so the result isn’t optimal.
-This often happens the first time you’re treated by a doctor.
+1. Too little Botox is used, so the result is not optimal.
+This often happens the first time you are treated by a practitioner.

 2. Too much Botox is used, which can reduce facial expression.
 This is uncommon and temporary.

 3. A drooping eyelid can occur if the injection is placed incorrectly.
-Recovery usually takes only a few weeks.
-(Chance is less than 1%.)
+Recovery usually takes a few weeks.
+(The risk is less than 1%.)

 4. Skin may become thinner after many years of frequent Botox use.
 This is more likely in people over 50.

-5. You’re so happy with the results that you want to have the treatment again as soon as it wears off.
-This is perhaps the biggest “risk.”
+5. You may be very pleased with the results and want to repeat the treatment once it wears off.
+This is sometimes considered the biggest “risk”.

 Contraindications for Botox